-- 1. Frontier workers, as defined in article 2, paragraph 2 (a), shall be entitled to the rights provided for in part IV of the present Convention which can be applied to them by reason of their presence and work in the territory of the State of employment, bearing in mind that they do not have their habitual residence in that State. - States shall consider favourably granting frontier workers the right freely to choose their remunerated activity after a specified period of time.
+- 1. Frontier workers, as defined in article 2, paragraph 2 (a) of the present Convention, shall be entitled to the rights provided for in part IV of the present Convention which can be applied to them by reason of their presence and work in the territory of the State of employment, bearing in mind that they do not have their habitual residence in that State. - 2.
+States shall consider favourably granting frontier workers the right freely to choose their remunerated activity after a specified period of time.
 The granting of that right shall not affect their status as frontier workers.

-- 1. Seasonal workers, as defined in article 2, paragraph 2 (b), shall be entitled to the rights provided for in part IV of the present Convention which can be applied to them by reason of their presence and work in the territory of the State of employment and which are compatible with their status in that State as seasonal workers, bearing in mind that they are present in that State for only part of the year. - 2.
-The State of employment shall, subject to paragraph 1 above, consider granting seasonal workers who have been employed in its territory for a significant period of time the possibility of taking up other remunerated activities and giving them priority over other workers who seek admission to that State, subject to applicable bilateral and multilateral agreements.
+- 1. Seasonal workers, as defined in article 2, paragraph 2 (b) of the present Convention, shall be entitled to the rights provided for in part IV of the present Convention that can be applied to them by reason of their presence and work in the territory of the State of employment and that are compatible with their status in that State as seasonal workers, bearing in mind that they are present in that State for only part of the year. - 2.
+The State of employment shall, subject to paragraph 1 of this article, consider granting seasonal workers who have been employed in its territory for a significant period of time the possibility of taking up other remunerated activities and giving them priority over other workers who seek admission to that State, subject to applicable bilateral and multilateral agreements.

-Itinerant workers, as defined in article 2, paragraph 2 (e), shall be entitled to the rights provided for in part IV of the present Convention which can be applied to them by reason of their presence in the territory of the State of employment and which are compatible with their status as itinerant workers in that State.
+Itinerant workers, as defined in article 2, paragraph 2 (e) of the present Convention, shall be entitled to the rights provided for in part IV of the present Convention that can be applied to them by reason of their presence and work in the territory of the State of employment and that are compatible with their status as itinerant workers in that State.

-- 1. Project-tied workers, as defined in article 2, paragraph 2 (f), and members of their families shall be entitled to the rights provided in part IV of the present Convention, except the provisions of article 43, paragraphs 1 (b), (c) and (d), as it pertains to social housing schemes, article 45 (b), [article 50] and articles 52 to 55. - 2.
-If a project-tied worker claims that the terms of his work contract have been violated by his employer, he shall have the right to address his case to the competent authorities of the State which has jurisdiction over that employer, on terms provided for in article 18, paragraph 1, of the present Convention.
+- 1. Project-tied workers, as defined in article 2, paragraph 2 (f) of the present Convention, and members of their families shall be entitled to the rights provided in part IV of the present Convention, except the provisions of article 43, paragraphs 1 (b) and (c); in article 43, paragraph 1 (d), as it pertains to social housing schemes; in article 45 (b); [in article 50] and in articles 52 to 55. - 2.
+If a project-tied worker claims that the terms of his or her work contract have been violated by his or her employer, he or she shall have the right to address his or her case to the competent authorities of the State which has jurisdiction over that employer, on terms provided for in article 18, paragraph 1, of the present Convention.

-- 1. Specified-employment workers as defined in article 2, paragraph 2 (g), shall be entitled to all the rights relating to migrant workers in part IV of the Convention, excluding those set forth in article 43, paragraphs 1 (b) and (c); in article 43, paragraph 1 (d), as it pertains to social housing schemes; and in articles 52 and 54 (d). - 2.
-Members of the family of specified-employment workers shall be entitled to all the rights relating to family members of migrant workers in part IV of the Convention, excluding those set forth in [article 50 and] article 53.
+- 1. Specified-employment workers as defined in article 2, paragraph 2 (g) of the present Convention, shall be entitled to all the rights relating to migrant workers in part IV of the Convention, excluding those set forth in article 43, paragraphs 1 (b) and (c); in article 43, paragraph 1 (d), as it pertains to social housing schemes; and in articles 52 and 54 (d). - 2.
+Members of the family of specified-employment workers shall be entitled to all the rights relating to family members of migrant workers in part IV of the present Convention, excluding those set forth in [article 50 and] article 53.